Operation Meghdoot: Planning

-Conception of Operation Meghdoot
+Conceptualisation of Operation Meghdoot

-The Indian Army decided to deploy troops from the northern Ladakh region as well as some paramilitary forces to the glacier area.
+During mid-winter of 1983, an Indian Long Range Patrol codenamed-Polar Bear II and a Pakistani Special Service Group (SSG) came face to face on Bilafond La during routine patrols.
+Alerted to this, the Indian Army began preparations for action in January 1984 and all plans were tactically evaluated on 26th March 1984 when the Indian forces conducted mock exercise codenamed Walnut Cracker.
+Conducted at multiple Corps Headquarters in Srinagar, the exercise simulated joint combat in the event if needed to dislodge Pakistani forces in Siachen.
+IAF Helicopters also began conducting reconnaissance in the area from early April 1984.
+The Indian Army decided to deploy further troops from the northern Ladakh region as well as some paramilitary forces to the glacier area.
 Most of the troops had been acclimatized to the extremities of the glacier through a training expedition to Antarctica in 1982 before eventually launching the operation to occupy the complete glacier.

-13 April 1984 Vaisakhi day: planned launch date for Operation Meghdoot

 Operation Meghdoot was led by Lieutenant General P N Hoon.
-The task of occupying the Saltoro ridge was given to the Commander of 26 Sector, Brigadier Vijay Channa, who was tasked with launching the operation between 10 and 30 April.
-He chose 13 April, as it was Vaisakhi, and the Pakistanis would be least expecting the Indians to launch an operation.
+The task of occupying the Saltoro ridge was given to the Commander of 26 Sector, Brigadier Vijay Channa, who was tasked with launching the operation between 10 and 30 April.The Indian forces aimed to preempt the Pakistani Army by about 4 days, as intelligence had reported that the Pakistani operation planned to survey parts of the glacier by 17 April.
+Lieutenant General P N Hoon chose 13 April, as it was Vaisakhi, and the Pakistanis would be least expecting the Indians to launch an operation and for the fact that it signified the raising day of 1 JAK Rifles, who were to lead the engagements.
 The final approval was granted by Prime Minister Indira Gandhi after the Army brass gave a detailed presentation about the operation to the then Defence Minister R. Venkataraman.
 The preparations for Operation Meghdoot started with the airlift of troops and supplies by the Indian Air Force to the base of the glacier area.
+IAF MiG-23s were also deployed over Kashmir, to provide air cover for Indian forces.